cyivert/Exercise-Randomizer/README.md

 ## Overview

 The Exercise Randomizer is a Python application that allows users to generate workout routines based on their chosen environment (home or gym).
-The application leverages the Tkinter library for the GUI and provides options to customize and randomize workouts, making it easy to stay motivated and challenged.
+The application leverages the Tkinter library (not implemented) for the GUI and provides options to customize and randomize workouts, making it easy to stay motivated and challenged.

 ## Features